ojhavk/ojhavk.github.io/research.md

 **_Submitted paper:_** Ayers D, Lau J, Amezcua J, Carrassi A, **Ojha V**, (2022) Supervised learning to estimate local dynamical instabilities in chaotic systems: computation of local Lyapunov exponents, _Quarterly Journal of the Royal Meteorological Society_.

-Rhian Taylor (2020–2023) Sensitivity Analysis of Deep Neural Networks, UoR, UK. (current output: <a href="https://centaur.reading.ac.uk/100199/" target="_blank">paper</a>)

-**Questions**: _We investigate novel approaches to ranking and understanding the influence of deep learning (DL) hyper-parameters through the application of sensitivity analysis (SA).
-We investigate how shallow and deeper models are susceptible to hyper-parameters affecting their convergence profiles.
-We try to understand how the stochasticity of the learning process of deeper models showed sensitivity to hyper-parameters and how hyperparameters influence the convergence speed.
-Additionally, we try to understand how the complexity of the dataset can affect the margin of separation between the sensitivity measures of the most and the least influential parameters_.

 #### Selected Master and Bachelor Student Projects
 ##### Selected Master Student Projects